Self-protection and insurance demand with convex premium principles: Appendix

 \subsection{Proof of Theorem \ref{thm:alphae2}}

 The proof is very similar to Theorem \ref{thm:alphae}, and here we provide for completeness.
 We need to specify the sets of $\mathcal{A}_1$ and $\mathcal{A}_2$ given in (\ref{expr:A1A2}) by determining the relationships between $G_1(e)$ and $h'(0)$ and between $G_2(e)$ and $1$.
 Figure \ref{fig:G1G2-2} presents all possible plots of $G_1(e)$ and $G_2(e)$ regarding to the locations of $h'(0)$ and 1.
+Under Assumptions \ref{protection:e} and \ref{ass:psi}, we know that $\psi(e)$ is non-decreasing in $e\in\mathbb{R}_+$.
+Without loss of generality, we assume that $\lim_{e\to+\infty}\psi(e)=+\infty$.
+For the case when $\lim_{e\to+\infty}\psi(e)$ is finite, the discussions are very similar with those ones of Theorem \ref{thm:e} and thus omitted here for brevity.

 \underline{Case (i): $G_1(0)>h'(0)$ and $G_2(0)>1$}.
 As plotted in Figure \ref{fig:G1G2-2}(i), one has $\mathcal{A}_1=\emptyset$ and $\mathcal{A}_2=\mathbb{R}_+$.
 Hence $\alpha_e^*\equiv1$.

 \underline{Case (ii): $G_1(0)>h'(0)$ and $G_2(0)\leq1$}.
 As displayed in Figure \ref{fig:G1G2-2}(ii), we can get $\mathcal{A}_1=\emptyset$, $\mathcal{A}_2=[e_{G_2},+\infty)$, where $e_{G_2}$ is the solution of the equation $G_2(e)=1$, for $e\in \mathbb{R}_+$.
 Hence, where $\alpha_{h,e}^*$ satisfies equation (\ref{expr:alphahe2}).